EN

 Conventional explanations of the sorry state of the world attribute our difficulties largely to human inadequacies — to "innate depravity" or assumed “human propensity to evil.”

 Based on assumptions of human inadequacies, various person-focused, person-centered solution strategies have been proposed and tried.
-These include: correction; counseling; deterrence; incarceration; indoctrination; internment; motivation; punishment; rehabilitation; reward; therapy; and others.
+These include: correction; counseling; deterrence; incarceration; indoctrination; motivation; punishment; rehabilitation; reward; therapy; and others.

 The limited success — in many cases, counterproductivity — of conventional punitive, correctional, and remedial approaches call into question the underlying assumption of those approaches — human inadequacies.